GCLS$^2$: Towards Efficient Community Detection Using Graph Contrastive Learning with Structure Semantics: Experimental Evaluation

 \subsection{The Ablation Study -- RQ2}

-To answer RQ2, we studied the variants of the proposed GCLS$^2$ method and analyzed the performance of each of the important modules of Figure~\ref{fig:framework}.
-Specifically, we had three variants: \romannumeral1) we separated the structure similarity matrix $S$, which represents dense community information, as a variant, i.e., GCLS$^2$ w/o $S$; \romannumeral2) we separated the structure similarity semantic (SSS) module, which extracts low-level semantic representations as a variant, i.e., GCLS$^2$ w/o SSS; \romannumeral3) we separated the structure contrastive loss that reinforces the expression of community structure information as a variant, i.e., GCLS$^2$ w/o SCL, and the rest of the processing for each variant was the same as for GCLS$^2$.
+To answer RQ2, we study the variants of the proposed GCLS$^2$ method and analyze the performance of each of the important modules of Figure~\ref{fig:framework}.
+Specifically, we have three variants: \romannumeral1) we separate the structure similarity matrix $S$, which represents dense community information, as a variant, i.e., GCLS$^2$ w/o $S$; \romannumeral2) we separate the structure similarity semantic (SSS) module, which extracts low-level semantic representations as a variant, i.e., GCLS$^2$ w/o SSS; \romannumeral3) we separate the structure contrastive loss that reinforces the expression of community structure information as a variant, i.e., GCLS$^2$ w/o SCL, and the rest of the processing for each variant was the same as for GCLS$^2$.
 Table~\ref{tab:ablation} shows the performance of the GCLS$^2$'s variants on Cora and Email-Eu datasets.
 From Table~\ref{tab:ablation}, the GCLS$^2$ consistently has the highest accuracy among all the variants on the two datasets.
 Compared to the three variants, the GCLS$^2$ achieves significant gains on Email-Eu and Cora.
 Especially in the Email-Eu, the accuracy of using SCL increased by 8\%.
 This reflects that the structure semantic information is effective in community detection, and the structure contrastive learning has shown good performance improvement on Email-Eu.